LZeroAnalytics/thornode/docs/saving-guide/quickstart-guide.md

 ### Support

-Developers experiencing issues with these APIs can go to the [Developer Discord](https://discord.gg/2Vw3RsQ7) for assistance.
+Developers experiencing issues with these APIs can go to the THORChain Dev Discord for assistance.
 Interface developers should subscribe to the #interface-alerts channel for information pertinent to the endpoints and functionality discussed here.